jpoep/garmin-connect-export/README.md

 - `yearFrom` is the oldest year to download your activites from
 - `yearTo` is the latest year to download your activities from
-- The default means that all activities from 2020 and 2022 will be downloaded.
+- The default means that all activities from 2020 to 2023 will be downloaded.
 - `fileFormat` can be either `zip`, `tcx`, or `gpx`

 ### Re-running the script